 Hackshaw and Sweberg had filed separate asbestos lawsuits against Crane and various other companies, including General Electric, Goulds Pumps, and Westinghouse Electric Corp.
 In 2013, the New York County Supreme Court ordered the two cases to be consolidated because many of the legal issues, witnesses, and the companies’ defense arguments were essentially the same.

-Before his death, Hackshaw recounted that he would use a ball-peen hammer to beat the material into shape, then cut it with a saw to make the gaskets.
+Before his death, Hackshaw said he would use a ball-peen hammer to beat the material into shape, then cut it with a saw to make the gaskets.
 These activities caused clouds of asbestos dust to form around him.

 He also applied and removed asbestos-containing insulation as part of his job as an electrician, especially when he needed to get to the Crane-made gaskets.